-Everyone On TikTok Is Raving About This Ingredient For Stopping Breakouts, But Is It Worth the Hype?
+Everyone on TikTok Raves About This Ingredient for Stopping Breakouts, But Is It Worth the Hype?

 As a beauty editor with nearly a decade’s worth of experience in the beauty industry under my belt, I like to think that I approach every product claim and marketing buzzword with a healthy dose of scepticism.
-And when it comes to products that go viral on TikTok, truly I take the hype with a pinch of salt.
+And when it comes to viral beauty products on TikTok, I truly take the hype with a pinch of salt.
 But when creators started posting rave reviews about a little-known skincare ingredient this summer, and the videos started gaining traction, my interest was piqued.
 Why?
-Well it turns out that I’m already a long-time fan of this under-the-radar product that was being heralded as a quick fix for everything from breakouts to inflamed post-gym skin.
+Well, it turns out that I’m already a long-time fan of this under-the-radar product that was being heralded as a quick fix for everything from breakouts to inflamed post-gym skin.
 The ingredient in question?
 Hypochlorous acid.

 Best hypochlorous acid sprays